 Eldrazi Unbound – Deck List, Card Predictions, And Possible Reprints

-The announcement of Commander Masters and its four precons came as a very welcome surprise.
-Amongst these four precons, we’re getting a lot of archetypes and strategies we’ve never seen in preconstructed decks – An Abzan enchantress deck, a Jeskai super friends deck, a five-color Slivers deck, and finally a colorless Eldrazi deck.
-Today we’ll be taking a look at the Eldrazi deck, Eldrazi Unbound
+The announcement of Commander Masters and its four precons was a very welcome surprise.
+Amongst these four precons, we’re getting a lot of archetypes and strategies we’ve never seen in preconstructed decks – An Abzan enchantress deck, a Jeskai super friends deck, a five-color Slivers deck, and finally, a colorless Eldrazi deck.
+Today we’ll look at the Eldrazi deck, Eldrazi Unbound.

 Eldrazi Unbound is set to release on Augast 4th, 2023.
-It will contain 10 brand-new cards, including the commander, and is the first colorless commander precon to date.
+It will contain 10 brand-new cards, including the commander, and is the first colorless commander precon.

-Considering the release date is so far out, that’s about all we know for sure right now.
-However, we can make some educated guesses as to how it’ll work, what we may see in the deck, and what cards may be reprinted.
+Considering the release date is so far out, that’s all we know for sure now.
+However, we can make educated guesses about how it’ll work, what we may see in the deck, and what cards may be reprinted.
 Aside from strict speculation, we can look to past releases to help surmise some things.
 Let’s jump right in,

 Deck Strategy

-There are a couple of different ways that you can build Eldrazi – Big Mana, Exile, Tokens, and Sacrifice, to name a few.
-But unless the new commander enables one of these other strategies only one is reasonable for a completely colorless build and that’s Big Mana.
+There are a couple of ways to build Eldrazi – Big Mana, Exile, Tokens, and Sacrifice, to name a few.
+But unless the new commander enables one of these other strategies, only one is reasonable for a completely colorless build, and that’s Big Mana.
 What does this mean?
 Well, it’s usually built around casting expensive spells for a reduced price.
-I think this is a pretty safe bet that the deck will go in this direction.
+This is a safe bet that the deck will go in this direction.
 So, assuming it does, what might the deck look like?

 Related: Eldrazi Commander Deck – Ultimate Guide